OctaviusX1/aiProductFactory/OPENCLAW_FOR_DUMMIES_SETUP.md

-# OpenClaw For Dummies: Step-By-Step Setup Guide
+# Step by Step Install Guide

-This guide shows exactly how to install the core agents from this repo into OpenClaw.
+This guide shows exactly how to install the core ai Product Factory agents from this repo into OpenClaw.

 Repo: